-Table 6.1 provides a summary of the expected reduction in flood risk (100-year flood) that would result from the implementation of the seven-56 recommended FMPs.
-These FMPs will provide flood risk reduction benefits to nearly 26,000 over 6,000 people within their zone of influence and help alleviate roadway flooding conditions.
+Table 6.1 provides a summary of the expected reduction in flood risk (100-year flood) that would result from the implementation of the 56 recommended FMPs.
+These FMPs will provide flood risk reduction benefits to nearly 26,000 people within their zone of influence and help alleviate roadway flooding conditions.
 It is anticipated that these exposure reduction results will significantly increase as additional FMPs are further developed and added to the plan in the future.

-Table 6.1: Summary of Impacts of Recommended Flood Mitigation Projects to Flooding in the

-Trinity Region for the 1% Annual Chance Storm Event Flood
+Table 6.1: Summary of Impacts of Recommended Flood Mitigation Projects to Flooding in the Trinity Region for the 1% Annual Chance Storm Event Flood

 Flood Exposure Existing Conditions After FMP Implementation Exposure Reduction from FMPs

 Exposed structures 5,084 3,102 1,982

 Exposed population 45,691 25,880 19,811

-Exposed LWCs 12 9 91 38
+Exposed LWCs 129 91 38

 Number of road closure occurrences 950 604 346

 Road length (mile) 154 97 57

-In general, Aan analysis of the 0.2% annual chance storm event was not included in the Hydrologic and Hydraulic (H&H) models that supported the recommended FMPs.
+In general, an analysis of the 0.2% annual chance storm event was not included in the Hydrologic and Hydraulic (H&H) models that supported the recommended FMPs.
 However, three models submitted by the FMP sponsors included an analysis of the 500-year storm event.
-The summary of these results for the 500-year storm event, including the exposed area and the number of structures removed from the exposed area, are included in TWDB-required Table 13.
-These models were provided by the potential FMP sponsors and did not include simulation runs using the 500-year flows.
-Therefore, 500-year pre-project and post-project floodplain boundaries are not available for these FMPs...
-The specific flood exposure parameters called out in Table 6.1 cannot be quantified for theis 500-year storm event at this time.
+The summary of these results for the 500-year storm event, including the exposed area and the number of structures removed from the exposed area, are included in TWDB-Required Table 13.
+The specific flood exposure parameters called out in Table 6.1 cannot be quantified for the 500-year storm event at this time.
 In general, these FMPs are designed to mitigate for the impacts caused by the 100-year storm event.
-Therefore, the benefits for the 500-year storm event are much smaller, but However, it is anticipated that positive impacts similar to the 1% annual chance storm event would result from the implementation of the recommended FMPs for the 0.2% annual chance storm event for flood exposures.
+Therefore, the benefits for the 500-year storm event are much smaller, but it is anticipated that positive impacts would result from the implementation of the recommended FMPs for the 0.2% annual chance storm event for flood exposures.

-If fully implemented, this plan will have profound and lasting impacts on flooding flood reduction in the Trinity Region.
-It is important to note that Table 6.1 only demonstrates the flood exposure analysis for the 56 seven recommended FMPs.
+If fully implemented, this plan will have profound and lasting impacts on flood reduction in the Trinity Region.
+It is important to note that Table 6.1 only demonstrates the flood exposure analysis for the 56 recommended FMPs.